 - 1. Athletic training student's performance in the clinical setting will be evaluated twice during each semester by their preceptor. - a.
-Students in AT 760, 761, 762, and 763 will be evaluated at the end of each 7-week clinical rotation. - b.
-Students in AT 764 will be evaluated twice during their immersive experience, at the mid-rotation and end of rotation. - c.
+Students will be evaluated at the end of each 7-week clinical rotation. - b.
+Second year students will be evaluated twice during their immersive experience, at the mid-rotation and end of rotation. - c.
 Clinical experience evaluations constitute a portion of the student's clinical education grade.
 It is the student's responsibility to schedule a time to meet with their preceptor to discuss the student's clinical evaluations. - 2.
 The athletic training student will evaluate his/her preceptor and the clinical site once, at the end of the rotation. - a.
 Student evaluations of the preceptor and clinical site will be reviewed by the CCE as they are turned in by the student. - b.
 Results of student evaluations of the preceptor and clinical site will be provided to the preceptor during the programs annual meeting. - c.
 If a significant issue is discovered at the time the CCE reviews the evaluation, the CCE will notify the PD and a course of action will be determined.